sombriks/gm-sample-worklog/gm-sample-worklog-service/README.md

 ## How to test this application

 Follow all needed steps to execute the application but type **"gradle test"** in the end.

+Also, you can generate a coverage report by typing **"grade jacocoTestReport"**.

 ## How to evolve this application